microsoft/scs25-copilot-studio-extensibility/docs/index.md

 ## 📚 Workshop Materials

-All workshop materials, code samples, and exercises will be available in this repository.
+All workshop materials, code samples, and labs will be available in this repository.
 Make sure to:

 1. **Clone this repository** before the workshop
 1. **Check for updates** the day before the event
-1. **Follow the setup guides** in each exercise folder
+1. **Follow the setup guides** in each lab folder

-## 🤝 Code of Conduct

-This workshop follows the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## 📞 Support & Questions

-If you have questions before or during the workshop:

-- **Pre-workshop setup:** Create an issue in this repository
-- **Day of workshop:** Ask instructors or workshop assistants
-- **General inquiries:** Contact South Coast Summit organizers

 ## 🔗 Useful Links

 - [Copilot Studio Documentation](https://docs.microsoft.com/copilot-studio/)
 - [Power Platform Connectors](https://docs.microsoft.com/connectors/)
 - [South Coast Summit Website](https://southcoastsummit.com/)

-## 📄 License

-This project is licensed under the MIT License.

 ---